Tudor0404/easythread/docs/pages/analysis.rst

 Currently, there are very few options to consider when you want to convert vector images such as SVGs into embroidery file types (e.g. EXP).
 Most of the solutions require you to download a paid program, pay for a person to do it for you, or pay on a per-file basis.

 This project targets this gap in the market.
-EasyThread is a client-server model which transcodes between SVG and embroidery file types.
-The target audience is people with embroidery machines who want to embroider SVGs easily and quickly.
+EasyThread is a website which encodes SVGs to embroidery files.
+The target audience consists of people with embroidery machines who want to embroider SVGs easily and quickly.

-The client will work on all modern browsers and will be able to be hosted on machines which have a relatively up to date browser, check out `Limitations`_ for more details.
+The website will work on all modern browsers and on all the popular operating systems (Windows, MacOS and Linux), check out `Limitations`_ for more details.

 *********************
 Background to Problem